Vrushali-1971/90DaysOfDevOps/2026/day-08/day-08-cloud-deployment.md

 sudo tail -n 100 /var/log/nginx/access.log > nginx-logs.txt

 ## Download Log File to Your Local Machine
-scp -i your-key.pem ubuntu<your-instance-ip>:home/ubuntu/nginx-logs.txt
+scp -i "your-key.pem" ubuntu<your-instance-ip>:home/ubuntu/nginx-logs.txt .

 ## SSH Connection
-Description: Successful terminal session into the AWS EC2 instance
+Description: Successful terminal session into the AWS EC2 instance.

 ## Nginx Welcome Page
 Description: Webpage accessed via Public Ip address on port 80.

+## Docker Service
+Description: Verified that Docker is installed and running on the EC2 instance using systemctl.

 ## Challenges Faced
 ## Security Group Lockout:
-  Initially, I coundn't access tha Nginx page
+  Initially, I coundn't access the Nginx page.
   Solution - I realized Port 80 was not open in the AWS Security Group.
 I added an Inbound Rule for HTTP(Port 80) from "Anywhere (0.0.0.0/0)

 ## SSH Connection Timeout :
-   Faced SSH connection timeout after mistakenly modifying the SSH inbound rule while adding HTTP (port 80) access for nginx, which removed SSH (port 22) access. solution - Removed the issue by correctly adding a separate inbound rule for SSH S(port 22) in the security group.
+   Faced SSH connection timeout after mistakenly modifying the SSH inbound rule while adding HTTP (port 80) access for nginx, which removed SSH (port 22) access.
+   Solution - Removed the issue by correctly adding a separate inbound rule for SSH (port 22) in the security group.

+ ## SCP File Transfer Issue:
+   while downloading the nginx log file form the EC2 instance using SCP, the command failed due to an incomplete command format.
+The destination path ('.') was missing, and an incorrect hostname was initially used, which resulted in the file not being copied to the local system.
+   Solution - The issue was resolved by reusing the full working SSH connection command, replacing 'ssh -i' with 'scp -i', and correctly specifying both the source file path ('/home/ubuntu/nginx-logs.txt') and the destination ('.').
+After correcting the command, the log file was successfully downloaded.

 ## What I Learned
 How to deploy and access a web server (nginx) on an AWS EC2 instance.